 - 1 zucchini, thinly sliced and cut into half-moons

-- 1 yellow bell pepper, cut into 1-inch chunks
+- 1 small yellow bell pepper, cut into 1-inch chunks

-- 1 red bell pepper, cut into 1-inch chunks
+- 1 small red bell pepper, cut into 1-inch chunks

-- ¼ cup low sodium chicken broth, you can also use dry white wine or water
+- ¼ cup low sodium chicken broth, you can also use dry white wine, apple juice, or water

-- Cut chicken into 1-inch pieces and season with salt and pepper; set aside.
+- Cut the chicken into 1-inch pieces and season with salt and pepper; set aside.

 - In a small mixing bowl combine garlic powder, onion powder, thyme, rosemary, paprika, and chili powder; take half of the seasoning and sprinkle it over the chicken.